 4. GoTalk NOW LITE

 This free version is a nice option for children and adults who are nonverbal or have difficulties speaking and do not already use an Augmentative and Alternative Communication (AAC) device but are ready to explore using one as a support tool.
 Families and therapists who use it say it’s a flexible, easy-to-use app to aid in communication.
 It has all the essentials of an effective AAC app, like adjustable page layouts, customizable navigation, recorded and text-to-speech capabilities and an included symbol set.
 It also allows users to create three personalized communication pages for more customization before diving into a more advanced AAC device or app.

-If preparing for the classroom is a goal on your kiddo’s list, Starfall is a good option for school readiness.
+If preparing for the classroom is a goal on your child’s list, Starfall is a good option for school readiness.
 The app covers reading, colors, phonics, math, music and social-emotional development through digital activities, games, songs, rhymes and more.
 There are various academic levels, starting with the skills and topics kids might experience in pre-k classes.
 The app is free and sometimes used by schools to keep kids motivated.

 Though there are other ways to access GoNoodle, we prefer the video app options because they’re easy for kids to use.
 This app is aimed at physical health, mental wellness and self-discovery for kids and their families, which makes it a bit different than the others on our list.
 It offers activities around breathing, dancing, stretching and other fun forms.
 Plus routines geared at helping kids with waking up and bedtime.
 We love it because it offers a more active way to utilize screen time, as well as focuses on body awareness, coordination, gross motor skills, cross lateral skills and more.